rust-lang/book/nostarch/chapter12.md

-There are a number of ways we could manage the `String` data; the easiest, though somewhat inefficient, route is to call the `clone` method on the values [7] and [8].
+There are a number of ways we could manage the `String` data; the easiest, though somewhat inefficient, route is to call the `clone` method on the values [7] [8].
 This will make a full copy of the data for the `Config` instance to own, which takes more time and memory than storing a reference to the string data.
 However, cloning the data also makes our code very straightforward because we don’t have to manage the lifetimes of the references; in this circumstance, giving up a little performance to gain simplicity is a worthwhile